 As written, the provisions of the bill would most likely cause confusion and place an unfair burden on most caregivers.
-For example, the bill would require that a person trained in first aid and CPR be "on duty" in a day care facility at all times.
-This would mean that the owner of a small day care center, who would most likely be the CPR-trained person in the home, would be unable to leave for even a short period of time.
+For example, the bill would require that the owner of a small day care center be trained in CPR within 12 months after the bill takes effect.
 DSS rules, on the other hand, require only that a family day care home caregiver complete first aid and CPR training within three years of being registered.
 In order to make CPR requirements consistent among all types of child care organizations regulated under the child care licensing law, it should be left to the Department of Social Services (DSS) to address these issues through the administrative rules process.
-(Currently, DSS rules require first aid and CPR training on the premises of all child care organizations, with the exception of child care centers, and an ad hoc committee is at work on rewriting rules that would include those centers.)
+(Currently, DSS rules require first aid and CPR training on the premises of all child care organizations, with the exception of day care centers, and an ad hoc committee is at work on rewriting rules that would include those centers.)